-The Fund may also purchase put and call options on any securities in which it may invest or any securities index consisting of securities in which it may invest.
-In addition, the Fund may enter into closing sale transactions in order to realize gains or minimize losses on options it had purchased.
+The Fund may also purchase put and call options on any securities in which it may invest or any securities index comprised of securities in which it may invest.
+The Fund may also enter into closing sale transactions in order to realize gains or minimize losses on options it had purchased.